 The university’s majors include:

-June 15, 2022: Recommended date for new students starting in Fall 2022 to express interest in the program.
+June 16, 2023: Recommended date for both new students starting in Fall 2023 and current students to express interest in the program.

 Louis Stokes Alliances for Minority Participation were created by the NSF in 1991 to diversify the nation’s STEM workforce by increasing the number of STEM degrees awarded to historically underrepresented people, including those who identify as African American, Hispanic American, American Indian, Alaska Native, Native Hawaiian and Native Pacific Islander.

-The initiative was named after Stokes, the first African-American member of Congress from Ohio, who also served as vice chairman of the Pew Environmental Health Commission at the Johns Hopkins School of Public Health and was appointed by former Health and Human Services Secretary Donna E. Shalala as chairman of the Advisory Committee on Minority Health.
+The initiative was named after Stokes, the first African-American member of Congress from Ohio, who also served as vice chair of the Pew Environmental Health Commission at the Johns Hopkins School of Public Health and was appointed by former Health and Human Services Secretary Donna E. Shalala as chair of the Advisory Committee on Minority Health.